Vancouver really knows how to get you into the Christmas spirit. In fact, it so full of Christmas activities it is hard to know what to do first.

 While you can most definitely take in the festivities of the Vancouver Christmas Market during the day, it is most spectacular at night.
 Here you will find an authentic German Christmas market showcasing traditional German crafts, delicious food and entertainment for all ages.
 It is truly a unique way to get into the Christmas spirit.
 The Market is also home to Vancouver’s only Christmas Carousel.

 Location: Jack Poole Plaza (home of the Olympic Cauldron) – 1055 Canada Place.

 Hours of Operation:

-Entrance fees for the 2017 Vancouver Christmas Market:
+Online ticket price for the 2018 Vancouver Christmas Market:

 - Adult (13+ years): $10